Becky Lynch: Return of The Man (2022–2024)

-Heel turn (2025–present)
+Women's Intercontinental Champion (2025–2026)

 On 7 January 2025, it was reported by Fightful that Lynch had signed a new contract with WWE.
 On 20 April, at Night 2 of WrestleMania 41, Lynch returned from an eleven-month hiatus as the tag team partner for Lyra Valkyria (in place of the injured Bayley), defeating Liv Morgan and Raquel Rodriguez to win the WWE Women's Tag Team Championship.
 On the following episode of Raw, the duo lost the titles back to Morgan and Rodriguez, ending their reign at only one day, marking the shortest reign in the title's history.
-After the match, Lynch attacked Valkyria, turning heel for the first time since 2022.
+After the match, Lynch attacked Valkyria, turning heel.
 On 28 April episode of Raw, Lynch revealed that she was the one that attacked Bayley before WrestleMania.
 At Backlash on 10 May, Lynch failed to win the Women's Intercontinental Championship from Valkyria.
 At Money in the Bank on 7 June, Lynch defeated Valkyria in a Last Chance match to win the title.
 On 23 June episode of Raw, Lynch defeated Bayley to retain the title via disqualification after being attacked by Valkyria.
 At Evolution on 13 July, Lynch retained the title against Bayley and Valkyria in a triple threat match.
 On Night 2 of SummerSlam on 3 August, Lynch retained the title against Valkyria in a no disqualification Last Chance match, ending their feud.

 At Clash in Paris on 31 August, Lynch successfully defended the title against Nikki Bella.
 Later that night, Lynch helped her real-life husband Seth Rollins retain the World Heavyweight Championship.
 At Wrestlepalooza on 20 September, she teamed with Rollins against CM Punk and the returning AJ Lee in a mixed tag team match in a losing effort.
 On Raw on 17 November, thanks to a distraction from Lee, she lost the Women's Intercontinental Championship to Maxxine Dupri, ending her record-setting reign at 163 days.
+At Survivor Series: WarGames on November 29, Lynch along with Asuka, Kairi Sane, Lash Legend and Nia Jax lost to Rhea Ripley, Iyo Sky, Charlotte Flair, Alexa Bliss and AJ Lee in a WarGames match.
+Lynch regained the title from Dupri on 5 January 2026 episode of Raw.
+At the Royal Rumble on 31 January, Lynch entered the match at #9 eliminating Dupri before being eliminated by Nattie.
+At Elimination Chamber on 28 February, Lynch lost the title to Lee via submission, ending her second reign at 54 days, but regained the title on Night 1 of WrestleMania 42 on 18 April.
+At Saturday Night's Main Event XLIV on 23 May, Lynch lost to Sol Ruca by disqualification after pulling referee Jessika Carr to take a Sol Snatcher on her behalf.
+At Clash in Italy on 31 May, Lynch lost the title to Ruca ending her third reign at 43 days.